datamesh-governance/datamesh-governance.com/policies/isolation/separate-account-per-domain-team.md

 ## Automation

 - The data platform team is asked to automate the creation of AWS accounts using self-services
-- e.g. by a pull-request in Terraform repository
+- e.g. by a pull-request in a Terraform repository